adrihernand/Python-Syntax/README.md

 Original copy of this book can be purchased from Pearson(https://www.pearson.com/)

-All examples and problems from the book are worked on Python language.
+This repo is a tutorial of the examples and problems from the book.
+They are worked on Python.

 The book contains 8 chapters.
 In this repo, Chapter 2, 3, 4 ad 5 were worked.